NaitongChen/naitongchen.github.io/index.md

 layout: page
 ---

-I am a first year master's student pursuing a M.Sc. degree in Statistics at the University of British Columbia.
+I am a second year master's student pursuing a M.Sc. degree in Statistics at the University of British Columbia.
 I am interested in Bayesian statistics and machine learning in general, and am currently working with [Dr. Trevor Campbell](https://trevorcampbell.me/) from UBC's [Department of Statistics](https://www.stat.ubc.ca/) on the application of data summarization techniques to streaming data.

 Apart from academics, I enjoy playing tennis, and work actively as a certified official with Tennis Canada.

 ### News
+* I will be starting my Ph.D. at UBC in September.
 * Received the 2019 [Nash Medal](https://www.stat.ubc.ca/nash-medal).
 * Received an Honourable Mention of the 2020 [CRA Outstanding Undergraduate Researcher Award](https://cra.org/crae/awards/cra-outstanding-undergraduate-researchers/).
 * Received the 2019 [Dr John & Barbara Petkau Scholarship](https://www.stat.ubc.ca/dr-john-and-barbara-petkau-scholarship).

+### Preprints
+* Bayesian inference via sparse Hamiltonian flows [[arXiv]](https://arxiv.org/abs/2203.05723)
+*Naitong Chen, Zuheng Xu, Trevor Campbell*

 ### Education
 * M.Sc. in Statistics, University of British Columbia, 2020-2022 (expected)